Overview

 - A minimum UK 2:1 honours degree from a UK university, or its international equivalent, in law.

-- We will also consider candidates with a degree in a related discipline which includes relevant prior study.
+- They will also consider candidates with a degree in a related discipline which includes relevant prior study.

 - Relevant work experience is not required but may increase your chances of acceptance.